mercycorps/DPP-guides/Deidentification/Pseudonymization-instructions.md

 ![Separate the data](images/Step5-separate-data.png)

 Next, open a new spreadsheet and paste these values using the keyboard shortcut `ctrl + V`, or other method.
 Save the new spreadsheet.
 You now have two spreadsheets: one of them contains indirect identifiers while the new sheet contains the direct identifiers with PII.
+Both datasets contain a key code for each record in the data so that all data can be recombined when necessary.

 ![Separate the data](images/Step5a-separate-data.png)